alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 }
 ```

-To better understand what is happening under-the-hood, let's analyze the process step-by-step beginning with the moment the user clicks the screen.
-We will assume that each view in the starting scene is initially `VISIBLE`:
+To better understand what is happening under-the-hood in this example, let's start from the beginning and analyze the process step-by-step, assuming that each view is initially `VISIBLE` on screen:

 <div style="width:290px;margin-left:35px;float:right">
   <div class="framed-nexus6-port">